Skip to contentSkip to navigationSkip to topbar

 System-initiated notifications page anchor

-To communicate information from the system that isn't triggered by a user action, use an alert, especially for high-priority or time-sensitive changes to the system.
+To communicate information from the system that isn't triggered by a user action, use an Alert, especially for high-priority or time-sensitive changes to the system.

-Screen with alert informing users of a server error
+Screen with Alert informing users of a server error

 Standard feedback indicator (Toast)